Botcopy/docs/docs/advanced/session-management.md

 # Session Management

-Session duration, end of session behavior, and the messaging displayed to users at the end of sessions can be customized in the chat widget.
+Session duration, session expiration behavior, and the messaging displayed to users at the end of sessions can be customized in the chat widget.

-Session duration and end of session behavior can be configured on the Session Management page in Portal.
-Session Expiration Messaging can be configured under the Session Expiration dropdown on the Localization page.
+Session duration and session expiration behavior can be configured on the Session Management page in Portal.
+Session expiration messaging can be configured under the Session Expiration dropdown on the Localization page.

 ## Session Duration